marconilenza/bruteforcepin/README.md

 The website must also accept GET requests to input the PIN.
 You need to modify the variable "url" on the script with the correct address.

 This is for educational purposes only.
+I wrote this code due to a Capture the Flag (CtF) challenge.
 Use it only in accordance with the law; I'm not responsible for its use.
 In any case, most websites have protections against too many failed attempts, so be advised.